peeplesr/OP/README.md

 The entire process was rather abstract but provided a basic basis for the types of situations that are faced daily when trying meet a customers needs.

-The approach I took to this problem was a matter of the synthesis of a vast amount of testual information into a summarized form that met the customers needs and desires.
+The approach I took to this problem was a matter of the synthesis of a vast amount of textual information into a summarized form that met the customers needs and desires.